MuNuChapterHKN/Eta-Kappa-Notes/README.md

 Credit for the notes must be attributed to the **authors and editors** of each respective document.

+**Exception for copyrighted figures:** figures from third-party copyrighted sources (clearly marked in captions) are included in accordance with the requirements of Art.
+70 of Italian Law No. 633/1941, since this project is intended for educational purposes only within the scope of a non-commercial activity.

+These figures:
+- are reproduced in low resolution;
+- include full attribution to the original source in the caption;
+- remain under the copyright of their respective owners.

+Users reusing or redistributing these notes must verify compliance with applicable copyright law in their jurisdiction.

 ## 📞 Contact

 - **Project manager:** responsabile.publishing@hknpolito.org (Italian language is preferred in emails)